 There’s always something fun going on

 Particularly in the summer, Vancouver has a plethora of fun activities and festivals going on.
 We had Italian Day on Commercial Drive and a street party on West 4th in Kitsilano, and there are tons more!
-(I CANNOT WAIT FOR PRIDE!)
+And of course, Pride is just something else altogether!